In the world of defensive firearms, there’s compact, subcompact, and downright tiny. We’re talking about mouse guns!

 - Rudimentary sights

-NAA kept it deliberately simple.
-Aside from a traditional grip-mounted mag release and a take-down lever, there are no other controls.
-Even the sights are almost non-existent, bare-bones basic.
+Aside from a traditional grip-mounted magazine release and a take-down lever, there are no other controls.
+It does have sights, but they’re barely there.

-At 4.38 inches by 3.38 inches, the 32 Guardian is smaller than the average hand.
-However, its relatively substantial weight (almost a full pound) soaks up a good bit of that snappy mouse gun recoil, making it handle more like a subcompact than a pocket pistol.
+At 4.38 inches long, the 32 Guardian is smaller than the average hand.
+However, its relatively substantial weight (almost a full pound) soaks up quite a bit of recoil, so it handles more like a subcompact than a pocket pistol.

 Prices accurate at time of writing